shivanii224/React_ToDo_List/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Server-api
-Run this file first using cd server-api and then type npm start in order to start this first
+open the folder in vscode and go to server-api by cd server-api

+## npm init --yes
+run this command in the terminal.This helps in creating package json

+## npm i --save json-server
+run this command next to set the server

+## npm start
+run this command to host your server

+## Todolist-main
+Open new terminal and where you will be in the todolist directory

+## npm start
+run this command to start your website

 ## Available Scripts